 Please be aware that you will need to show a full valid driving license as well as have a valid credit card.
 The minimum age to rent a passenger car in Iceland is 20 years old, for both reasons of insurance and safety.

 We hired a Nissan X-Trail which was sufficient for what we needed and most importantly we felt safe and secure while driving at all times – the winds can be quite strong in Iceland, therefore, in my opinion I would opt to go to for a bigger car for this reason alone.

-Aside from the cars, Lagoon Car Rental also offer a large range of camper vans which would be a perfect if you are planning on travelling around Iceland during the summer months and would also save money on accommodation.
+Aside from the cars, Lagoon Car Rental also offers a large range of camper vans which would be perfect if you are planning on travelling around Iceland during the summer months and would also save money on accommodation.

 We heard a lot of horror stores about renting a car in Iceland, including from my friend who used another car rental service and had issues with the windows falling in while driving.
 Therefore I would recommend using a reputable service, like Lagoon Car Rental, who come with lots of positive recommendations.